Jamieson-Nathan/contract/contract.md

-Grading Contract
+Jamieson’s Grading Contract
 ================
-January 12 2023
+January 27 2025

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

 # Contract Grades – “A” Contract

-I, Tukey Cat, agree to :
+I, Jamieson Nathan, agree to :

 1)  Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.